tlswg/tls13-spec/draft-rescorla-tls-rfc8446-bis.md

 PSK was established and the current session.
-This binding transitively includes the original handshake transcript, because that transcript is digested into the values which produce the resumption master secret.
-This requires that both the KDF used to produce the resumption master secret and the MAC used to compute the binder be collision resistant.
+This binding transitively includes the original handshake transcript, because that transcript is digested into the values which produce the resumption main secret.
+This requires that both the KDF used to produce the resumption main secret and the MAC used to compute the binder be collision resistant.
 See {{key-derivation-and-hkdf}} for more on this.
 Note: The binder does not cover the binder values from other PSKs, though they are included in the Finished MAC.